Codecademy/docs/content/python/concepts/dictionaries/dictionaries.md

 Python dictionaries are dynamic and mutable, which means they can change.

-**Note:** As of Python version 3.7, dictionaries are ordered based on insertion, but this is not the case in Python 3.6 and earlier.
+**Note:** As of Python version 3.7, dictionaries are ordered based on insertion, but this is not the case in previous versions.

 ## Syntax